 Catheter Associated Urinary Tract Infections (CAUTIs) account for nearly 80% of hospital-acquired infections.
-These infections can be prevented by staff inserting catheters use proper sterile technique.
+These infections can be prevented by staff inserting catheters using proper sterile technique.
 Staff monitoring these indwelling catheters and providing catheter care can also have an impact on infections by closely assessing and reporting issues immediately when noticed.
 Often these infections can lead to poor outcomes for the patient because the infection can cause a longer hospital stay and sometimes death.
 There are certain guidelines in place by the Centers for Medicare and Medicaid Services (CMS) in regard to CAUTI, but the guidelines are not found in the HCAPS survey.
 CMS does however penalize organizations with a higher rate of CAUTIs by cutting reimbursement payments until certain thresholds are met.
 We are now aware that prolonged use of an indwelling foley catheter places a patient at a greater risk of urinary tract infection so why are we still seeing such a trend in CAUTIs?
 What can we do to help resolve a problem that should be nearly preventable?
 Education needs to be instilled and reinforced in all healthcare staff that are to care for the client population that may require an indwelling catheter.
 Education needs to also be provided to patients and families prior to indwelling foley catheter insertion as well as during treatment and after.
 Putting into place types of resources or policies that require staff to closely monitor foley catheter insertion and interventions can also help in the fight against CAUTI.

 Setting the Stage (Component 1)